usds/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-2/Self-paced/KJ1_Performance Measurement Under Agile Delivery Contracts.md

 * Software composition analysis and vulnerability management
 * Continuous monitoring and incident response capabilities
 * Third-party component security assurances

+**Integration with Updated FAR Parts 39 and 6**

+The recent overhauls of FAR Parts 39 and 6 introduce warranty considerations specific to modern IT acquisitions:

+**FAR Part 39 Warranty Provisions**:
+- New requirements for performance-based warranties in agile development contexts
+- Updated guidance on warranty periods for iterative delivery models
+- Integration requirements with continuous monitoring and DevSecOps practices

+**FAR Part 6 Competition and Warranty Interactions**:
+- How warranty requirements must be addressed in streamlined competition procedures
+- Evaluation criteria for warranty provisions in digital service competitions
+- Requirements for warranty continuity across multiple competing vendors in phased approaches

 ---